xybre/music/libera music community.md

 - #ampache : A web-based audio streaming application. https://ampache.org/
 - #beets   : A commandline music manager and organizer with MusicBrainz integration. https://beets.io
 - #fanart.tv : A site which includes alternative album art and band logos for organizing your music. https://fanart.tv/music-fanart/
+- #kodi : A smart-TV-like interface for playing music and all kinds of other media. https://kodi.tv/
 - #musicbrainz : The open music encylopedia and metadata database community and support channel. https://musicbrainz.org/
 - #whipper : A Python CD Ripper that prioritizes accuracy over speed. https://github.com/whipper-team/whipper
+- #videolan : Makers of perhaps the most well known multimedia player in open source. https://www.videolan.org/

 ## Related General Topical Channels